 The University often will provide the specific accommodations requested, but may not be legally required to do so if there is another effective accommodation available.
 If you receive a letter requesting additional information, please feel free to contact your local disability coordinator with any questions or concerns.

 Supporting documentation regarding the existence and the nature of your disability is generally considered private.
 Without your written consent and except as stipulated below, information contained in the disability file is kept confidential to the maximum extent possible.
 Disability-related information will also be kept separate from your academic record.
-Access to your disability file is limited to the local Disability Support Coordinator, the University Disability Coordinator, and other University officials who require access to the information to perform their professional responsibilities, or who need access to protect your health or safety or the health or safety of others.
+Access to your disability file is limited to the local Disability Support Coordinator and other University officials who require access to the information to perform their professional responsibilities, or who need access to protect your health or safety or the health or safety of others.

 Thank you to the Center for Excellence in Teaching and Learning for providing the majority of the content for this page.